Zeen1th/Top-Down-Shooter/README.md

-# Top-Down Shooter – CI Workflow
+# Top-Down Shooter - CI Workflow

 This Unity project uses GitHub Actions to automatically build the game for multiple platforms when changes are pushed to the repository.

 ## 🔧 CI Workflow Overview

 The workflow is defined in `.github/workflows/unity.yml`.
-It runs automatically on every `push`.
+It runs automatically on every push.

 ### 🔁 What it does:
 - **Builds the game for each supported platform:**